uploadcare/uploadcare-ruby/README.md

 ### Operations

-Another way to mainpulate files on CDN is through operations.
+Another way to manipulate files on CDN is through operations.
 This is particularly useful for images.
 We've got on-the-fly crop, resize, rotation, format conversions, and [more](https://uploadcare.com/documentation/cdn/).